Click each question below for the answer. Don't see your question here? Ask us through our Contact page.

 Our chocolatier produces our chocolate on equipment shared with tree nuts, milk, and soy.
 Equipment is carefully cleaned between every production run.

-Here is our complete list of vegan products: Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Mint, Dark Quinoa, Original Coconut Clusters, Cherry + Almond Butter Coconut Clusters, Seeds + Salt Coconut Clusters, Rainbow Quinoa, Pearl Quinoa, Black Quinoa, and Red Quinoa.
+Here is our complete list of plant-based products: Superdark Truffles, Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Crisp Mint, Dark Quinoa, 90% Superdark Crisp Mint, Double Chocolate Coconut Clusters, Original Coconut Clusters, Cherry + Almond Butter Coconut Clusters, Seeds + Salt Coconut Clusters, Rainbow Quinoa, Pearl Quinoa, Black Quinoa, and Red Quinoa.

 Our natural flavors are made with plant extracts, which contain no regulated allergens, GMOs, or artificial flavors.
 The natural flavor is extracted from spices, fruits, fruit juices, vegetables, vegetable juices, herb, bark, buds, roots or leaves.